shenwei356/kmcp/docs/tutorial/profiling/index.md

 **Accuracy notes**:

-- Smaller `-t/--min-qcov` increase sensitivity in cost of higher false positive rate (`-f/--max-fpr`) of a query.
+- Smaller `-t/--min-qcov` increase sensitivity at the cost of higher false positive rate (`-f/--max-fpr`) of a query.
 - And we require part of the uniquely matched reads of a reference having high similarity, i.e., with high confidence to decrease